Dementia Care

 - Adult Care services

-- Other areas of the Hospice such as; our Wellbeing and Supportive Care Team or our Counselling and Bereavement Team
+- Other areas of the hospice including the Wellbeing & Supportive Care and Counselling Teams

 - Other NHS providers